jjcss/Git_Github_Workshop_Fall_2022/README.md

 ### Making default branch Main
 1. Open up your terminal and enter the command `git config --global init.default branch main`
 -----> Good practice to name your default branch `main` as GitHub recommends we name it this, rather than the default name `master`.
+2. After entering every command before this section, in "Installing Git, "Adding Git Username", and "Adding Github/Git Email" are steps that you won't need to ever do again.

 ### Connecting IDE to Github using Git
 1. Download an IDE of your preference.
 We'll be using [Visual Studio Code](https://code.visualstudio.com/download) for the demo.
 Please download VSC if you don't have it already.